rdooley2/Homelab/Splunk.md

 <br />
 <br />
 <br />
-I went ahead and named the alert something that would be obvious Then, I configured the alert to run every minute and had it get added to triggered alerts every time it was detected.
+I went ahead and named the alert something that would be obvious.
+Then, I configured the alert to run every minute and had it get added to triggered alerts every time it was detected.
 Adding it to the triggered alerts was used later in the project to configure Shuffle: <br/><br />
 <img src="https://i.imgur.com/JW7GSOq.png" alt="Homelab Steps">
 <br />
 <br />